awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

 ## JobCommand Structure<a name="aws-glue-api-jobs-job-JobCommand"></a>

-Specifies code executed when a job is run\.
+Specifies code that runs when a job is run\.

 **Fields**
 + `Name` – UTF\-8 string\.